qdrant/landing_page/qdrant-landing/content/documentation/concepts/indexing.md

 If you need to filter by many fields and the memory limits does not allow to index all of them, it is recommended to choose the field that limits the search result the most.
 As a rule, the more different values a payload value has, the more efficiently the index will be used.

-### Full-text index
+## Full-text index

 *Available as of v0.10.0*

-Qdrant supports full-text search for string payload.
+Qdrant supports full-text search for string payloads.
 Full-text index allows you to filter points by the presence of a word or a phrase in the payload field.

 Full-text index configuration is a bit more complex than other indexes, as you can specify the tokenization parameters.